jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 ** Average AHT and Average Productivity **

-Calculating the average values might give employees a data representation of their progress, especially when paired with conditional formatting (low results- red, average results- yellow, good results- green).
+Calculating the average values provides employees with a clear view of their progress, especially when paired with conditional formatting (low results- red, average results- yellow, good results- green).

 **Average AHT Formula** : **<h3> =IFERROR(ROUND(AVERAGEIF(L:L; ">0"); 2); 0) </h3>**
 "IFERROR" operator was used to avoid blank rows throwing an error.
 Result is rounded up to two decimal places.